You can use this calculator to work out your home loan repayments with different loan sizes, interest rates, loan terms and repayment options.

 What interest rate should I use?

-You can use the Bank Standard Variable Rate (BSVR) of one of the major banks, less a 0.7% discount.
+You can use the Bank Standard Variable Rate (BSVR) of the major bank, less a 0.7% discount.

-This will help you figure out if you would be able to afford the loan, if rates went up.
+Suppose interest rates were to increase, to determine your home loan repayments, put in an interest rate around 1.5% higher than the current rate.
+This increase would help you figure out if you could be able to afford the loan, if rates went up.

 What loan term should I use?

-Generally, most mortgages in Australia are for a 30 year term.
-You can choose any term you like even up to 40 years, which is the maximum term offered in Australia.
+Generally, most mortgages in Australia are for a 30-year term.
+However, you can choose any term you like even up to 40 years, which is the maximum term offered in Australia.

-Please keep in mind the shorter your term, the higher your repayments.
-However, the faster you pay off the loan, the less interest you will ultimately pay.
+You must still be aware that, the shorter your term, the higher your repayments.
+And, the faster you pay off the loan, the less interest you will ultimately pay.

-Is it better to pay weekly, fortnightly or monthly?
+Is it better to make weekly, fortnightly or monthly repayments?

-Despite what you might have heard in the media, there is no benefit to paying weekly or fortnightly as opposed to making monthly repayments.
-Some lenders divide the monthly repayment by two to work out how much you would pay if you were to make fortnightly repayments.
+Despite what you might have heard in the media, there is no benefit to paying weekly or fortnightly instead of making monthly repayments.
+Some lenders divide the monthly repayment by two to determine how much you would pay if you were to make fortnightly repayments for your mortgage.

-This is actually paying more than the true fortnightly repayments.
-If you make extra repayments then you will pay the loan off faster and will save money, this is why paying fortnightly appears to give you a benefit.
+It will lead you to pay more than the true fortnightly repayments.
+If you make extra repayments then you will pay the loan off faster and will save money.
+Thus, paying fortnightly appears to give you a benefit.

 Making monthly repayments and paying more than the minimum is the most effective way to save money on your mortgage.
-If this is combined with an offset account you can easily reduce your interest expense without making a noticeable change to your lifestyle.
+Combine this with an offset account you can easily reduce your interest expense without making a noticeable change to your lifestyle.